 Banks can be too expensive for poor people, coupled with the fact that distances from remote locations make these institutions unreachable for parts of the population.
 Lack of financial institutions also means lack of access to international transactions.
 It prevents poor people from participating in the global market.

 Blockchain technology has the ability to overcome these hurdles.
 Using the internet and mobile technology, blockchain can help build financial relationships from all corners of the world without financial intermediaries.
-It can help foreign investments increase in countries like Cabo Verde.
+It can help foreign investments increase in countries like Cape Verde.

 2) Microfinancing and Small Businesses